Russell M. Nelson: LDS Church service

 In addition to his medical work, Nelson served frequently as a leader in the LDS Church.
-In Minnesota, he served as what was then known as Sunday School Superintendent in his local congregation.
-In Washington DC, he was a counselor in the bishopric of the ward Ezra Taft Benson, then an apostle, regularly attended while serving as Secretary of Agriculture to Dwight D. Eisenhower.
+In Minnesota, he served as what was then known as Sunday School superintendent in his local congregation.
+In Washington, D.C., he was a counselor in the bishopric of the ward that church apostle Ezra Taft Benson regularly attended while serving as secretary of agriculture to Dwight D. Eisenhower.
 In Massachusetts, Nelson was the secretary for the adult Aaronic priesthood organization in his Boston-area branch.

-After returning to Salt Lake City, he was called as priest quorum advisor in the Garden Park Ward, working with over 50 boys ages 16 to 18.
-He next served as member of the Bonneville Stake YMMIA superintendency (a position roughly equivalent to a modern counselor in the stake young men's presidency) and then as a counselor in the bishopric of the Garden Park Ward.
+After returning to Salt Lake City, he was called as priest quorum advisor in the Garden Park Ward, working with over fifty boys ages sixteen to eighteen.
+He next served as member of the Bonneville Stake YMMIA superintendency (a position that is roughly equivalent to a modern counselor in the stake young men's presidency) and then as a counselor in the bishopric of the Garden Park Ward.
 He was set apart as a counselor in the bishopric by Joseph Fielding Smith, whose son-in-law was the bishop.
 Nelson served in that bishopric for over five years at a time when the ward had over 1,000 members.
 He then moved to the Yale Second Ward, still in the Bonneville Stake, and was called as a member of the stake high council.
 He later served as a stake president in Salt Lake City from 1964 to 1971, with fellow future apostle Joseph B. Wirthlin serving as his second counselor.
 From 1955 to 1965, Nelson served as a missionary on Temple Square every Thursday afternoon for about two hours giving tours to visitors.
-The call to serve in this position had been extended to Nelson by Richard L. Evans, an apostle and the lead figure over publicity efforts on Temple Square.
+This calling was extended by Richard L. Evans, an apostle and the lead figure over publicity efforts on Temple Square.

-Nelson also served for eight years as the church's Sunday School General President.
-During his tenure the Sunday School developed a unified 8-year-cycle of covering the LDS Church's scriptures in its curriculum.
+Nelson also served for eight years as the church's Sunday School general president.
+During his tenure, the Sunday School developed a unified eight-year cycle of covering the church's scriptures in its curriculum.
 There was also a shift from having members of the Sunday School general board do all the training for new teachers to providing materials which developed into the book Teaching: No Greater Call.
-The hymn practice time in Sunday School was also renamed to worship through music.

 Nelson later served for four and a half years as a regional representative.
-For approximately half of this time, he was assigned to oversee the fourteen stakes at BYU, while he worked with the stakes in Kearns, Utah, for the rest of his tenure.
+For approximately half of this time, he was assigned to oversee the fourteen student stakes at Brigham Young University.
+He then worked with stakes in the Kearns, Utah area for the rest of his tenure.